HanzeUAS-MasterSSE/NestedSampling/README.md

 # NestedSampling
-Python port of Sivia and Skillings nested sampling code.
+Python port of Sivia and Skillings nested sampling code as provided in the second edition of their book "Data Analysis: A Bayesian Tutorial".